-The Open Society Internship for Rights and Governance is a project of the Open Society Foundations, launched in the summer of 2013, in partnership with the School of Public Policy of the Central European University.
+The Open Society Internship for Rights and Governance is a project of the Open Society Foundations, launched in summer 2013, in partnership with the School of Public Policy at Central European University.
 It is designed to inspire a new cohort of practitioners committed to working both in the public interest and at the forefront of global policy.

-The highly competitive program allows a limited number of students from top public policy schools to immerse themselves in the ideas and practice of open society through a 10-day clinical seminar in Budapest at the School of Public Policy at Central European University, followed by a 8- to 12-week intensive internship at a policy- and rights-oriented nongovernmental organization selected for its outstanding work.
+The highly competitive program allows a limited number of students from top public policy schools to immerse themselves in the ideas and practice of open society through a clinical seminar in Budapest at the School of Public Policy at Central European University, followed by a 8- to 12-week intensive internship at a policy- and rights-oriented nongovernmental organization selected for its outstanding work.
 Together the distinctive seminar and internship will prepare participants to act confidently in complex situations where policy, advocacy, and human rights intersect.

 For 2017, the program will accept students from the following universities: